Magor Marsh

 Magor Marsh is a 90 acre wetland reserve, located on the Welsh side of the Severn Estuary.
 It is managed by the Gwent Wildlife Trust.
 It has a great variety of habitats, including damp hay meadows, sedge fen, reed bed, scrub and wet woodland.
 There are also numerous reens and a large pond.

 Magor Marsh Nature Reserve is the richest site in Wales for wetland beetles and soldier-flies, and its pattern of drainage ditches and other features have remained unchanged since the 14th century.

+The nature reserve can be explored in Virtual Reality through the Gwent Wildlife Trust’s Digital Nature Reserves project.
+Digital guides can also be found at the reserve via QR codes which enable visitors to learn about the site and its wildlife during their visit.
+Click here to access the VR Experience in Welsh and English, as well as the Digital Guide web app.

+Magor Marsh can also be seen 24/7 via live camera streaming on Gwent Wildlife Trust’s website.
+Stills are refreshed every five minutes.

 In March 2020 the reserve was featured in the BBC One programme Countryfile.

 Geology

 The soil of Magor Marsh is mostly peat with a depth of around 15 ft.
 Beneath this is alluvium laid down by the Severn Estuary.
 The level of water must be kept near the surface to preserve the peat.

 Wildlife

 Flora

 There are two hay meadows in Magor Marsh, maintained using traditional methods.
 The meadows are grazed during autumn and winter.
 The hay crop is mown in mid-summer to provide winter feed.
 By late spring the fields are a mass of flowers.
 In the meadows are such species as lady's smock, ragged robin, yellow flag, lesser spearwort and meadow thistle.
 The common species in the reeds are teasel, common reed, hemp agrimony and purple loosestrife.
 In the reen grow water horsetail, reedmace, marsh marigold and azure damselfly.
 Osier, crack willow and sallow are typical tree species in the wet woodland.